Gun control: United States

 A National Research Council critical review in 2004 found that while some strong conclusions are warranted from current research, the state of our knowledge is generally poor.
-The result of the scarcity of relevant data is that gun control is one of the most fraught topics in American politics, and scholars remain deadlocked on a variety of issues.
+The scarcity of relevant data has made gun control one of the most contentious topics in American politics, and scholars remain deadlocked on a variety of issues.
 Notably, since 1996, when the Dickey Amendment was first inserted into the federal spending bill, the Centers for Disease Control and Prevention (CDC) has been prohibited from using its federal funding "to advocate or promote gun control", thwarting gun violence research at the agency at the time.
 The funding provision's author has said that this was an over-interpretation, but the amendment still had an effect effectively halting federally funded firearm-related research.
 Since the amendment, the CDC has continued to research gun violence and publish studies about it, although their funding for such research has fallen by 96% since 1996, according to Mayors Against Illegal Guns.
 According to a spokesman, the CDC has limited funding and has not produced any comprehensive study aimed at reducing gun violence since 2001.

 In 2007, a global supply of 875 million small arms were estimated to be in the hands of civilians, law enforcement agencies, and national armed forces.
 (Note: This figure excludes older, pre-automatic small arms from military and law enforcement stockpiles or 'craft-produced' civilian firearms.)
 Of these firearms, 650 million, or 75%, were estimated to be held by civilians.
 U.S. civilians account for 270 million of this total.
 A further 200 million are controlled by national military forces.
 Law enforcement agencies may have some 26 million small arms.
 Non-state armed groups (Note: Composed of 'insurgents and militias, including dormant and state-related groups'.) have about 1.4 million firearms.
 (Note: However, as of 2009, active non-state armed groups, numbering about 285,000 combatants, control only about 350,000 small arms.)
 Finally, gang members hold between 2 and 10 million small arms.
 Together, the small arms arsenals of non-state armed groups and gangs have been estimated to account for, at most, 1.4% of the global total.

-In 1988 and 1996, gun control laws were enacted in the Australian state of Victoria, both times following mass shootings.
-A 2004 study found that in the context of these laws, overall firearm-related deaths, especially suicides, declined dramatically.
-A 1995 study found preliminary evidence that gun control legislation enacted in Queensland, Australia, reduced suicide rates there.
+A later study from 2017 shows the United States has 393 million privately owned firearms at a per-capita rate of 120.5 per 100 residents.

 Multiple studies show that where people have easy access to firearms, gun-related deaths tend to be more frequent, including by suicide, homicide and unintentional injuries.

 Annual gun production in the U.S. has increased substantially in the 21st century, after having remained fairly level over preceding decades.
 By 2023, a majority of U.S. states allowed adults to carry concealed guns in public.